gijs/applitude/index.md

 ## Overview

+applitude comes with a domain specific language ("DSL") that allows to express frequently needed parts of iPhone applications in a very dense format.
+This language is made-to-measure to express iPhone apps, so instead of keywords like `if`, `then`, `while` for regular programming languages, it has keywords like `contentprovider`, `tableview`, `section` or `cell`.

-applitude comes with a DSL to describe common functionality of iPhone applications in a crisp and precise way.
-For example, this application loads [JSON data](https://github.com/ralfebert/applitude/blob/gh-pages/demo/devices.json) from an URL:
+For example, this application displays [JSON data](https://github.com/ralfebert/applitude/blob/gh-pages/demo/devices.json) data about inventors loaded from an URL:

 ![Screenshots Inventors demo application](demo.png)

-It was generated from [`demo.app`](https://github.com/ralfebert/applitude/blob/master/examples/demo/demo.app):
+Written manually, you would have to care about many aspects like doing the HTTP requests, parsing the JSON data, showing activity indicators while the app is loading, feeding the data into tables when it gets available, responding to the `UITableViewDataSource` protocol, handling errors, navigating between the views, caching the data, loading images in the background and so on and on.

+Instead, you could also write this [`demo.app`](https://github.com/ralfebert/applitude/blob/master/examples/demo/demo.app) document:

 	application Demo {
 		view:Tabs()